-2.5.
-Implementation of the risk management plan
+2.5 Implementation of the risk management plan

-The agreed treatment should be executed to reduce the identified risks.
-It can be decided to select more risks to SDs and work out their 'top down' risk treatment.
-It is advised to also decide on possible risks from a bottom-up perspective; this could be executed by subordinate bodies of the IHO in line with this framework.
+An agreed treatment should be executed to reduce the identified significant risks.
+It may be decided to select more risks to SDs and work out their "top down" risk treatment.

-2.6.
-Review and evaluation of the plan
+2.6 Review and evaluation of the plan

 Risk management is dynamic.
 It is therefore important to monitor, review and evaluate the risk management plan.
-To monitor the progress on the SDs, the IHB (the IHB to be replaced by the Secretary General and the Council when the revised IHO Convention enters into force) and IHO subordinate bodies use the agreed performance indicators (PIs).
-In case of deficiencies originated by identified risks, action should be taken in accordance with the agreed treatment/plan.
-The risk management plan should be reviewed, evaluated and updated annually by the IHB (the IHB to be replaced by the Secretary General and the Council when the revised IHO Convention enters into force).
+To monitor the progress on the SDs, the Secretary General and the Council and IHO subordinate bodies will use the agreed performance indicators (PIs).

+In case of deficiencies caused by identified risks, action should be taken in accordance with the agreed treatment/plan.

+The risk management plan should be reviewed, evaluated and updated annually by the Secretary General and the Council.

-The attached scheme summarizes the risk management process.
+The attached diagram summarizes the risk management process.